CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 just like for a regular sender domain.
 When the wizard asks you the name of your sender domain you use the subdomain "newsletter.example.com".
-SMTPeter will present you the DNS records that you can copy-paste into your DNS configuration so that your newsletters that are sent out through SMTPeter.com are accepted by the mailbox providers.
+SMTPeter will present you the DNS records that you can copy-paste into your DNS configuration tool so that your newsletters that are sent out through SMTPeter.com are accepted by the mailbox providers.
 Your newsletters must use a _from_ address of the form "something@newsletter.example.com".
 This of course does not look as cool as a "something@example.com", but